Denver D. Ferguson

-Denver Darious Ferguson (February 19, 1895 – May 11, 1957) was an American businessman and nightclub owner in Indianapolis, who had a leading role in establishing the "Chitlin' Circuit" of entertainment venues for black entertainers and audiences in the 1930s and 1940s.
-Earlier in his career he established a newspaper The Edmonson County Star, in his home town of Brownsville, Kentucky, before moving to Indianapolis where he had a printing company.
-His younger brother Sea Ferguson helped in the print shop and with his other business ventures.
-After leaving the publishing business, Denver Ferguson became successful in illegal gambling and invested in property as well as a talent management and promotion business.
-Musician and record producer Sax Kari described him as "the man who invented the chitlin’ circuit".
+Denver Darious Ferguson Sr. (February 19, 1895 – May 11, 1957) was an American businessman and nightclub owner in Indianapolis, who had a leading role in establishing the "Chitlin' Circuit" of United States entertainment venues for black entertainers and audiences in the 1930s and 1940s.
+Earlier in his career he established a newspaper, The Edmonson County Star, in his home town of Brownsville, Kentucky, before moving to Indianapolis, where he established a printing company.
+His younger brother, Sea Ferguson, helped in the print shop and with Denver's other business ventures.

+After leaving the publishing business, Ferguson became successful in illegal gambling and invested in real estate, as well as launching a talent management and promotion business.
+Musician and record producer Sax Kari described Ferguson as "the man who invented the chitlin’ circuit".

 Early life and family

 Denver Ferguson was born in Brownsville, Kentucky, in 1895, the eldest son of Mattie (née Whitney) and Samuel Henry Ferguson.
 His younger brother Sea Harious Ferguson (December 22, 1899 – March 10, 1974), who became a property developer and working partner of his elder brother, was also born in Brownsville.